-- 9 IFRS 17 requires an insurer to include all financial options and guarantees to the extent that those options and guarantees are not separated from the insurance contract in the measurement of the fulfilment cash flows, in a way that is consistent with observable market prices for such options and guarantees.
-This includes all possible outcomes as a probability-weighted mean. - 10 Current accounting for financial options and guarantees embedded in insurance contracts differs between insurers.
+- 11 IFRS 17 requires an insurer to include all financial options and guarantees embedded in insurance contracts in the measurement of the fulfilment cash flows, in a way that is consistent with observable market prices for such options and guarantees.
+This includes all possible outcomes as a probability-weighted mean. - 12 Current accounting for financial options and guarantees embedded in insurance contracts differs between insurers.
 In some cases, embedded financial options and guarantees are not recognised until current rates fall below the guaranteed minimum.
-In other cases, embedded financial options and guarantees are recognised and their measurement reflects the current value and the possibility that they might become worthy of exercising (i.e. it reflects both intrinsic value and time value).
+In other cases, embedded financial options and guarantees are recognised and their measurement reflects the current value and the possibility that they might become worthy of exercising (i.e. reflects both intrinsic value and time value).